 How to Store

-Once your seeds have been removed from the air fryer and cooled completely, they can be transferred to an airtight container and stored in a cool, dry place at room temperature for up to 2 weeks.
+Once your seeds have been removed from the air fryer and cooled completely, they can be transferred to an airtight container.
+Store in a cool, dry place at room temperature for up to 2 weeks.
 Or, for a longer-lasting option, keep them in the refrigerator for 4-6 weeks.

 Equipment